efrecon/machinery/docs/Reference.md

 which name match any of the glob-style pattern will be considered.

 In the most usual case, `forall` should take at least two arguments.
-The first is a glob-style pattern matching the name of the components on the (restricted set of) machines.
+The first is a glob-style pattern matching the name of the containers on the (restricted set of) machines.
 All remaining arguments are the name of the docker commands, and arguments that will be blindly passed to the docker command when it is run.
-For example, the following command would restart all the components of the cluster (note the quote around the `*` to avoid shell substitution before sending the value to `machinery`):
+For example, the following command would restart all the containers of the cluster (note the quote around the `*` to avoid shell substitution before sending the value to `machinery`):